A picture of Nancy Hopkins with the title: Nancy Hopkins’ Action for Arthritis

 Let’s change the story for children living with arthritis—starting today.

-You’ll also hear from Dr. Alan Rosenberg, a leading voice in childhood arthritis, whose research project – funded by Arthritis Society Canada – is helping to transform the future for these children and generations to come.
+Dr. Alan Rosenberg is a leading voice in childhood arthritis research.
+His current project—funded by Arthritis Society Canada—is helping to transform the future for children affected by this life-altering disease.

 When we harness the power of community coming together, we will push the boundaries of what’s possible to build a brighter future and end arthritis.